srihariph/cdk-iam-generator/README.md

 # CDK IAM Generator

-This CDK Construct helps create IAM Managed Policies and IAM Roles using JSON Configuration
+[AWS CDK] construct helps create IAM Managed Policies and IAM Roles using JSON Configuration

+This package is written in TypeScript and made available via [JSII] to all other supported languages.
+Package are available on:

+- [npm]

 ## Quickstart